 To our valued clients,

-Our primary focus is ensuring the safety and wellbeing of our team and clients and ensuring we can continue to provide essential care for your pets.
+Our primary focus is ensuring the safety and wellbeing of our team and clients and ensuring we can continue to provide quality care for your pets.

-- Regularly disinfecting public areas and toilets including handles, chair surfaces, phones, computers, reception bench area and entry doors throughout the day
+- Regularly disinfecting public areas and toilets including handles, chair surfaces, phones, computers, reception bench area and front door throughout the day.

-- We’ve placed posters in our reception and toilet areas to remind people of good hygiene
+- We’ve placed signs around the clinic to remind people of good hygiene and social distancing.

 - We are not shaking hands, give us a wave instead!

 There are several areas we are asking for help from our clients; they are:

 - If you have recently returned from overseas travel, have cold and flu symptoms, or are self-isolating in line with Australian Government guidelines, please don’t visit the clinic.
 If your pet needs urgent assistance, please call us to discuss options.
 We have video consultations as an option for you too.

 - Social distancing - We are enforcing social distancing at the clinic and maintaining a safe distance of 1.5m between each other.
 Please respect this when visiting the clinic and keep a safe distance.